mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 ```
 sudo vi /etc/nvidia/gridd.conf
 ```
-and add a line
+and add a line:
 ```
 FeatureType=2
 ```
-Save changes and close the file.
+Save the changes and close the file.

 Check if GSP firmware is enabled:
 ```
 nvidia-smi -q | grep GSP